NHS-NSS-transforming-publications/Infographics-Template/README.md

-# LIST_Infographics
+# Infographics Template
-A template that LIST or any other teams can use to help develop their own Infographics
+A template any team can use to help develop their own automated Infographics using R

 # How to Produce Infographics in HTML using RMarkdown